The Rise of Falun Gong

 In five months, Falun Gong is recognized by the state-run Qigong Science Research Association of China as its official branch.
 Mr. Li is formally declared a “Master of Qigong”, and receives permit to teach Falun Gong nationwide.

 December 1992 • Mr. Li together with several of his students participated in the 1992 Asian Health Expo, held in Beijing.
 After using their qigong treatment to cure many people’s diseases, the news “Falun Gong is miraculous” echoed throughout the attending crowds.

 Mr. Li has received the most awards of any master at the event, announcing Falun Gong as a presence on the qigong scene.
 The interest in Falun Gong immediately skyrocketed.

 1992-1994 • Responding to the popular demand during these years Mr. Li travels all across China almost without stopping.
-With just a several days of travel between each, Mr. Li gave 54 lecture series on Falun Gong within the period of two years.
-The seminars, often arranged by local state-run qigong organizations, typically last 8-10 days.
+With several days of travel between each, Mr. Li gave 54 lecture series on Falun Gong within two years.
+The seminars, often arranged by local state-run qigong organizations, typically lasted 8-10 days.

 Mr. Li charged only small entrance fees to cover the costs of traveling and venue rentals.
 Though he never advertised his lectures, the health benefits of the practice were spreading fast by word of mouth, and eventually attracted thousands of attendees at a time.

 Falun Gong’s Teachings are Different from Other Qigong Schools.

 Falun Gong teaches the principles of truthfulness, compassion and forbearance.
 It emphasizes character-building and virtue—rather than supernormal powers—as the true path to health and spiritual elevation.